alien4cloud/alien4cloud.github.io/documentation/1.2.0/user_guide/post_deployment.md

 ---
 layout: post
 title: Post deployment operations
 root: ../../
-categories: DOCUMENTATION-1.2.0
+categories: "DOCUMENTATION-1.2.0"
-parent: [user_guide, application_management]
+parent:
+  - user_guide
+  - application_management
 node_name: post_deployment
 weight: 300
+published: true
 ---

 {% summary %}{% endsummary %}

 {% info %}
 <h5>Premium feature</h5>
-This section refers to the a premium feature.
+This section refers to a premium feature.
 {% endinfo %}

 Once an application is deployed, we might need to be able to upgrade some file (config, binary, licence file) related to a given component without modifying the topology itself (no change on relationships, no node added, no instances added), or maybe just to execute a custom operation to put or get some informations from the deployed nodes.